casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Checking the Supply of a Token

-The following command will invoke the `supply_of` entry point of your instance of CEP-85, verifying the supply of the provided token ID.
+The following command will invoke the `supply_of` entrypoint of your instance of CEP-85, verifying the supply of the provided token ID.

 ```json